 (Approved February 2014 by the GSA Publications Committee.)

-The Geological Society of America (GSA) supports the preservation of geoscience data for the public good and urges public and private-sector organizations and individuals to routinely catalog and preserve their data and make it widely accessible.
-(See GSA’s Position Statements on Open Data Access and Geoscience Data Preservation.
+The Geological Society of America (GSA) supports the preservation of geoscience data for the public good and urges public and private-sector organizations and individuals to routinely catalog, preserve, and make their data widely accessible.
+(See GSA’s Position Statements on Open Data Access and Geoscience Data Preservation.)

 All authors are encouraged to permanently archive new data they use in papers published with GSA in trusted repositories that:

 - Maintain open access to data

 GSA requires authors to follow established community standards for archiving specific types of data (see, for example, Deines et al., 2003; Renne et al., 2009; Schmitz, 2012, for standards of archiving radiogenic isotope data; see Schaen et al., 2021, for information on reporting 40Ar/39Ar geochronologic data).